 The school’s online curriculum can easily be tailored to any specialized goal of its students, that can take individual high school-level courses or enroll on a full-time basis.

 The school offers over 120 high school-level academic courses, including high school graduation program core subjects, a number of electives, AP® (Advanced Placement) courses, and six international language courses.

 Regardless of whether the students take just a single or a few courses or are enrolled on a full-time basis, they work at their own pace and have access to the school’s instructional support.

 In that sense, Keystone’s Online High School program might be a better option for students that require some guidance to learn the subject matter than, for example, earning a GED diploma which is now possible in an online format as well, though earning a GED® comes at a much friendlier price!

-Besides online learning through multimedia and an interactive platform are the school’s high school diploma programs also available in a paper-based printed version, the school’s correspondence courses.
+Besides online learning through multimedia and an interactive platform, the school’s high school diploma programs are also available in a paper-based printed version, the school’s correspondence courses.